Measuring Compliance of Consent Revocation on the Web: Background and Related Works

 Prior works~\cite{do_cookie_banners_respect, Matt-etal-20-APF, Smith-WWW-24, cschecker} have focused on the analysis of IAB Europe TCF and its consent implementation.
 However, none of these works studied how CMPs manage consent revocation, which is one of the main objectives of our work.\\

-\textbf{Opt-out and Consent Revocation.} While multiple studies detected and analysed the presence of a reject button on consent banner interfaces~\cite{do_cookie_banners_respect,dark_patterns_after_gdpr,automating_gdpr_violation_detection}, none of the prior works evaluated the interfaces that allow \emph{revocation} of a given consent within the EU data protection framework.
+\textbf{Consent Rejection and Revocation.} While multiple studies~\cite{do_cookie_banners_respect,dark_patterns_after_gdpr,automating_gdpr_violation_detection} detect and analyze the presence of a reject button on consent banners, none of the prior works evaluated the interfaces that allow \emph{revocation} of a given consent within the EU data protection framework.
 Nevertheless, since the updates of the CPRA regulation in California, multiple studies have analysed the implementation of the right to opt out of selling or sharing user data within websites.
 Tran et al.~\cite{Tran-etal-24-CHI} propose a methodology to measure compliance of opt-out links' wordings automatically found on websites subject to CCPA and CPRA~\cite{ccpa}.
 Liu et al.~\cite{Liu-etal-24-popets} measure the impact of opting out in the presence of advertisers and tracking mechanisms.
 Aziz et al.~\cite{AW-24-popets} assessed the IAB CCPA Compliance Framework (analogous to IAB TCF in Europe) and detected that opt-out signals are not honored on websites.
-A similar latest work by Du et al.~\cite{mowchecker} detected violation regarding withdrawal interfaces in mobile applications.
+A similar latest work by Du et al.~\cite{mowchecker} detected violations regarding withdrawal interfaces in mobile applications.

 Other studies evaluated user perceptions when interacting with opt-out mechanisms.
 As such, Habib et al.~\cite{data-deletion-opt-out-choices} evaluated the usability of data deletion and opt-out options related to email communication and targeted advertising.
 Habib et al.\cite{Habib-etal-2022} evaluated how different instructions about revocation in the banner's text impact users' ability to find revocation options.
-None of these works, however, studied how difficult it is for the user to revoke consent, and whether revocation interfaces comply with the EU laws.
+None of these works, however, studied whether the revocation interfaces comply with the EU laws.
 Additionally, no prior work has shed light on whether websites correctly store and manage revoked consent, and inform all the third-parties that were previously informed of consent acceptance.